renatoathaydes/spock-reports/README.md

 Spock-reports is available on Maven Central and on JCenter.

-> Since version 1.3.2, Spock version 1.1+ is required.
+> The versions below work with the new Spock 2 / Groovy 3 versions.
-> From version 1.7.0, Spock 1.2-groovy-2.5 or newer should be used.
+> If you want to stay with Spock 1 and Groovy 2.5.x, use spock-reports version 1.7.1.
-> If you use Java 9+, use the latest versions of both Spock and spock-reports.
+> Spock-reports should work fine with Java 9+ since version 1.7.1.

 If you want to add information to your Spock-reports programmatically, since version 1.4.0, you can use the following `Specification` class' extension methods which are added by Spock Reports: